 “The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
 This is enough to provide everyone in the world with at least 2,720 kilocalories (kcal) per person per day”

 Clearly, the issue at hand is not the amount of food produced, nor the agriculture that creates food.
 We have more than enough to provide everyone on Earth with more than adequate means of subsistence.
-So what’s the problem?
+So, what exactly is the problem?
 The thing that causes 25,000 people to die every day of hunger or hunger-related causes, that causes one person to die of hunger every three-and-a-half seconds?
-I’d wager the problem is the prevailing methods of resource allocation
+The problem is the prevailing methods of resource allocation.

 The United States, according to an article from the Washington Post, wastes around 165 billion dollars worth of food every year, which amounts to around 40% of all the food produced in the North American continent.
 The territory of North America consists of a large concentration of resources, resources exploited from other territories in “unfortunate continents,” of which the allocation of resources on the North American continent, too, is illogical.
 Billions of dollars worth of resources concentrated into the hands of a small percentage of the population, while the rest works to survive.